 Both you and your child will need to bring certified copies of proof of U.S. citizenship, such as a certificate of naturalization or certificate of citizenship, as well as proof of identity, photo, and passport fees, to a passport acceptance facility.

-See the Department of State’s website for more guidance on applying for a new passport and which documents qualify as evidence of U.S. citizenship.
+Visit the online for more guidance on applying for a new passport and which documents qualify as evidence of U.S. citizenship.

 U.S. Passport Application Process for Children Age 16 - 17

 Children aged 16 to 17 can apply for a passport accompanied by at least one parent or guardian.
 Their parent or guardian must show a government-issued photo ID and certify that they are aware their child will receive a passport.

 During an appointment, an acceptance agent will ask you (the parent or guardian) to sign Form DS-11.
 But your child can also submit Form DS-11 on their own if you provide your signed, notarized consent.
 You should include a photocopy of the front of your ID with your statement of consent.